crpalmer/pi-setup/README.txt

 ==== Temperature Sensors on 1wire ======

-[ Is this deprecated by newer version of raspbian?
-I think you just need to enable 1wire & maybe spi in raspi-config]

-sudo mkdir /mnt/1wire
+sudo raspi-config
-sudo apt-get install owserver owfs

-You need to add setup the owfs service which can be found in my github in keezer/server.

-If using kiosk mode then you will need to start the services in /etc/rc.local
+ * interfacing Options >> 1 Wire Interface >> Yes

+and reboot

+You should now see devices in /sys/bus/w1/devices that correspond to the device id and also a w1_bus_master1 device.

 ==== Kiosk Mode ====

+sudo apt-get install lxde lightdm xinit sudo apt-get install chromium-browser x11-xserver-utils

-Set the boot mode to be to log pi into the desktop via raspi-config.
+Set the boot mode to be to log pi into the desktop via raspi-config:

-sudo apt-get install xserver-org lxde lightdm xinit sudo apt-get install chromium-browser x11-xserver-utils

-Add a startup script to "~pi/.config/lxsession/LXDE/autostart".
-For example adding:
-@/opt/keezer/lxde-autostart.sh

-Look at keezer.git for an example of what to put in it.
+  * Boot Options >> Desktop / CLI >> Desktop Autologin as crpalmer

 ===== Ruby on Rails ====